Kn-Chandhanavarshini28/Gamonzy/README.md

 **Project Structure**

-The project is divided into Backend and Frontend (see images for structure).
+The project is divided into Backend and Frontend.

 **Backend:**